Qualifications and Benefits

 Two-Step Application Process

-*** Important: You can only apply to SYEP through one provider.
+* Important: You can only apply to SYEP through one provider.
 Once you submit your application, your choice of provider cannot be changed.
-So please be careful to choose Children’s Aid as your provider when you fill out SYEP’s application.
+It is imperative your selection is the provider listed above to be considered for Forest Project.